MicrosoftDocs/Hololens/hololens/hololens-identity.md

 Cloud-connected accounts (AAD and MSA) offer more features because they can use Azure services.

+> [!NOTE]
+> While a HoloLens 2 device can support up to 64 Azure AD accounts, only 10 of those accounts may enroll in Iris Authentication.
+This is aligned with other Biometric authentication options for Windows Hello for Business.
+[Read more here.](https://docs.microsoft.com/windows/security/identity-protection/hello-for-business/hello-faq#how-many-users-can-enroll-for-windows-hello-for-business-on-a-single-windows-10-computer)

 ## Setting up users

 The most common way to set up a new user is during the HoloLens out-of-box experience (OOBE).
 During setup, HoloLens prompts for a user to sign in by using the account that they want to use on the device.
 This account can be a consumer Microsoft account or an enterprise account that has been configured in Azure.
 See Setting up your [HoloLens (1st gen)](hololens1-start.md) or [HoloLens 2](hololens2-start.md).